 Leadership style adopted really more facilitative leadership than command and control.
 Some people also describe servant leadership, which is certainly one of the definitions of the Scrum master and Scrum.
 A coaching culture to support employees’ ability to think for themselves.
 So empowering people to think for themselves and moving away from this hub-and-spoke type of management environment to allow people to be able to work more tightly with each other rather than reporting to a single manager.

-I hope that some of that has helped to get the juices flowing and we’re starting to think of questions now.
-And before we move into the questions, I wanted to mention that there are a couple success factors for changing culture.
+There are a couple success factors for changing culture.
 Number one, definitely challenge your organisation’s tacit assumptions, the level 3, the unconscious, ways that we work that have worked for us in the past which may no longer work for us going forward in the future.
 Remember to think about those unconscious culture like we put all the work on a Kanban board, why haven’t we changed the culture?
 And second examine all aspects of an organisation not just the organisational structure.
 This is why the McKinsey S7 framework is so useful for this to help us stay on track.